Who Is Responsible For A Blocked Drain: Landlord Or Tenant?

 For instance, flooding can damage the apartment’s furniture, decor, and supplies.
 So, if serious leakage, burst pipes or other plumbing issues occur, you should inform your landlord immediately.

-When it comes to maintenance, a tenant is also responsible for keeping the apartment and its fixtures clean and pristine.
+A tenant is also responsible for keeping the apartment and its fixtures clean and pristine when it comes to maintenance.

 Now, fixing a blocked drain is your landlord’s responsibility for most parts, but you can be liable for getting it repaired on specific grounds.
 For example, if you habitually thrust food down the kitchen drain or throw stuff in the toilet sink, you must fix the drain.
 We all know that such items can lead to clogs, which aren’t meant to go down the drain.

 This depends on the contract you sign with your landlord for most parts.
-However, in case there’s a blockage due to negligence, then most likely, the landlord is responsible for repairing the drain.
+However, if there’s a blockage due to negligence, the landlord is most likely responsible for repairing the drain.

 Let’s say that before renting the house to you, there was a blocked drain in the apartment, and the landlord did not examine the space thoroughly.
-Now, this isn’t as easy as it sounds, for you’ll have to prove this point to your landlord for him to bear the expense.
-Only when you provide evidence will you convince him to pay for plumbing or urgent repairs.
+Now, this isn’t as easy as it sounds, for you’ll have to prove this point to your landlord so he can bear the expense.
+You will only convince him to pay for plumbing or urgent repairs when you provide evidence.

 Knowing the tell-tale signs of a blocked drain, we are sure you wouldn’t face issues identifying a blockage.
 However, ensure you get the drain fixed as soon as possible, or it will aggravate the problem and cause severe damage to your property.

 The landlord is responsible for fixing a blocked drain, but the tenant is liable for repairing the damage caused in some cases.
-It depends upon the clause stated in the contract that the two parties have signed for the lease.
+This depends upon the clause in the lease contract that the two parties have signed.

-Please call our blocked drain specialist if you are experiencing a blocked drain now and live in Melbourne.
+Please call our blocked drain specialist if you live in Melbourne and are experiencing a blocked drain.
 We can assist you with unclogging the drain and liaising with real estate agents or landlords.
 All our plumbing services are provided with a tax invoice, and we are available 24/7 for any plumbing emergencies.

-Before calling it a day, here’s a last piece of advice: Keep the communication channels open with your landlord, as it will build a healthy relationship between you.
+Before calling it a day, here’s a last piece of advice: Keep the communication channels open with your landlord, as this will build a healthy relationship.
 Until next time!

 Are you experiencing blocked drains and struggling to find a reliable plumber in Melbourne?
 Read on to learn what you need to know before hiring a drain cleaning professional!